-In the fall of 2019, US Lacrosse approved a rule change to the equipment, specifically shoulder pads.
-This is in an effort to reduce the risk of an injury known as commotio cordis.
+In the fall of 2019, US Lacrosse approved a rule improve to shoulder pads in an effort to reduce the risk of an injury known as commotio cordis.
+Starting in 2022 all players will be required to wear the approved shoulder pads which will feature extra padding on the chest plate made to meet the new standard.
 Find out more about the new rule change in our other blog about this rule change.
-Starting in 2022 all players will be required to wear the approved shoulder pads which will feature a hard plastic cap on the chest.

-Some manufacturers have already gone ahead and start making shoulder pads that are already approved for the new rules.
-Below is a list of some of our favorite shoulder pads that are approved for the rules, as well as some other options.
-There will be both shoulder pads and shoulder pad liners listed below.
-The main difference between these two styles of padding are the amount of protection provided.
-Liners are designed with defensemen in mind and provides more mobility with limited protection.
+When shopping for lacrosse shoulder pads there will be several factors to take into account when picking the right pair for yourself, player, or team.
+The first is choosing between a full shoulder pad and a liner or speed pad.
+The main difference between these two styles of padding is the amount of protection provided.
+Liners are designed with defensemen in mind and provide more mobility with limited protection.
 Regular shoulder pads feature a hard cap on the shoulders and biceps.
 These are designed for attackmen who absorb a lot of contact going to the net.
 You can find out more about the difference between shoulder pads and liners in our video here.

 Maverik Charger EKG Shoulder PadThe Maverik Charger EKG lacrosse shoulder pad is approved for the new US Lacrosse rules change to enhance heart protection for young athletes.
 The Maverik Charger EKG is the perfect shoulder pad for the entry level players.